 Our competitive Ph.D. program prepares doctoral candidates to become productive researchers and educators at top research universities.

 Our logistics and supply chain doctoral program is designed to prepare its graduates for success in academic positions at top-tier research institutions around the world.
 The Ph.D. in Logistics program is designed for students with solid work experience who are able to commit to a full-time program with the goal of an academic career in research and teaching supply chain logistics.
 The coursework covers a broad range of topics, including theory development and research methods.
 Logistics doctoral students are assigned as teaching and/or research assistants at various phases of the program.
 Upon completion of coursework, students are required to pass a comprehensive examination in logistics and then complete a dissertation that demonstrates their ability to conduct and lead an original research project.

 A doctor of philosophy (Ph.D.) degree signifies that the candidate has demonstrated the required high level of scholarship to lead an academic career at the university level as well as to conduct independent scholarly research.

 The Department of Supply Chain Management offers a Ph.D. concentration in logistics and one in operations and sourcing management.
 Our programs focus on preparing students for academic positions at top-tier research universities.
 As such, we are interested in prospective students who desire to become highly recognized as scholars in the field of logistics and supply chain management.

-As faculty director of the logistics program, I am happy to answer any questions you have about the program, academic careers and/or the application process.
-Please review our program information online and contact me via email at firstname.lastname@example.org if I can be of assistance.
+As the director of the logistics Ph.D. program, I am happy to answer any questions you have about our program, academic careers and/or the application process.
+Please review our program information online and contact me via email at email@example.com if I can be of assistance.

 Ph.D. in Logistics and Supply Chain Management students are admitted for the fall semester only and a full-time basis.
 Learn more about admission requirements and the application process.Learn More